双指针技巧秒杀七道链表题目

 Now, p1

-needs to move another n - k
+would need to move n - k

-steps to reach the end of the list, right?
+more steps to reach the end of the list, right?

-At this moment, we use another pointer p2
+At this point, introduce another pointer p2

-to point to the head node:
+pointing to the head node head

 and p2

-move forward simultaneously.
+forward simultaneously.
 When p1

-has also moved n - k
+will also have moved n - k

 // return the k-th node from the end of the linked list